EnriqueOrtiz27/fintual-application/README.md

 ### Stock Prices

 Prices are read from a csv called `stock_prices.csv`.
 They're simulated, but they look kind of real.

-The csv can be
+The csv can be found [here](https://github.com/EnriqueOrtiz27/fintual-application/blob/main/infrastructure/stock_prices.csv).
-found [here](https://github.com/EnriqueOrtiz27/fintual-application/blob/main/infrastructure/stock_prices.csv).

 This is a graph that represents the csv prices:

 ![image](images/stock_prices.png)
-_As you can see, Apple is still more valuable than Fintual, but Fintual is doing great._
+_As you can see, Apple is still more valuable than Fintual, but Fintual is doing great!_

+# Challenges

+This is a test of well I did my job.
+If it's not clear at all how to solve these questions in less than 10 minutes, I need to improve.

+* Who did better in 2025, Apple or Fintual? (assuming you go from `2025-01-01` to `2025-12-31`)
+* What happens if you send a `start_date` that's greater than the `end_date`?
+*

 # Appendix